 The Shauers soon had enough money to hire a carpenter to enlarge and improve their house on the corner of NE 86th Street in Wedgwood, including wiring for electricity which had become available.

 In 1927 Mr. Shauer expanded his business interests by opening Wedgwood’s first gas station and garage next to his house.
 He repaired cars and sold Violet Ray gasoline, Quaker State motor oil and Federal tires.

-Mr. Shauer’s next business enterprise was to build a small grocery store at the corner of NE 85th Street, adjoining the gas station and garage.
+Mr. Shauer’s next business enterprise was to build a small grocery store at the corner of NE 85th Street, adjoining the gas station and garage along 35th Ave NE.
 The grocery store met a great need because there were few stores in the area.
 Local housewives needed a store within walking distance where they could get basic supplies.
 Rather than run the store themselves, the Shauers leased out the grocery, having also built a small house behind the store where the tenants could live.

 In 1955 Mr. Shauer’s house at the corner of NE 86th Street was replaced by Bud Gagnon’s Wedgewood Pharmacy.
-It in turn was torn down in 1972 and the brick bank building built in its place, occupied by University Federal Savings 1972 to 1992.
+It in turn was torn down in 1972 and the brick bank building built in its place.
+The first bank in that building was University Federal Savings, 1972 to 1992.

 Interview with Ruth Shauer Jameson in 1993.
 Mrs. Jameson’s recollection that the cafe and beer parlor opened in 1933 and served three-two beer, confirms that this ancestor of the Wedgwood Ale House was the first tavern to open in Wedgwood.
 The Fiddler’s Inn at 9219 35th Ave NE did not open until late in the year 1934.
 Another tavern, Ida’s Inn at 7500 35th Ave NE, opened sometime in 1934 or 1935 and closed in 1948.